n7tae/sgs-remote/README.md

 ### What's New

+* **V# 200221** The remote control port has been moved from UDP to a much more secure TLS/TCP port.
+Using UDP to handle a remote control port is really a bad idea.
+Switch to TLS/TCP has greatly simplified the client (this program).
+TCP is a much better choice because data exchange between the server (sgs server) and the client guaranteed synchronus exchange of data and the quick transaction inherent to the single-action remote control command.
+The amount source code needed for this new remote client is a fraction of that required for the previous version.
+The code base for the server has also shrunk.
+Be sure to open up the appropriate TCP port for remote control on the server to allow for incoming requests from clients.
+Of course, the UDP port is no longer used.
+This client version is compatible with *smart-group-server* version 200220 or newer.
+A new command is available for halting a server.
+Combined with systemd's auto restart feature, this will allow a client to reboot a server.

 * **V# 190630** `sgsremote` now compiles with the newer UDPReaderWriter used in the *smart-group-server* and should support IPv6 connections.
 The configuration file must use numeric addresses and not "dotted-name" values.
 If an IPv6 address is specified, an IPv6 connection will be made.
 It's okay to have some targets as IPv6 and some IPv4 in the `sgsremote.conf` file.

 * **V# 180118** Linking and unlinking are now supported: `link` and `unlink`.
 A group that is linked to an XRF reflector can be unlinked and linked to a DCS reflector and *vis versa*.